CloudDevOpsVisions/EasyApp/README.md

 - Try to be an active participant
 - Attend the live session, being yourself and try to be visible and interactive
 - Fill the feedback surveys
-- Participate in the open discussions, try to ask questions and share your ideas or suggestions.
+- Participate in the open discussions, try to ask questions, and share your ideas or suggestions.

 # Do you have any questions or inquires?